Ryman/Addon/README.md

 *  [PrivacyTools](https://www.privacytools.io/browsers/#addons)
 *  [New York Times Wirecutter](https://www.nytimes.com/wirecutter/reviews/our-favorite-ad-blockers-and-browser-extensions-to-protect-privacy/#cleaner-links-clearurls)
 *  ClearURLs is part of Mozilla's recommended extensions program

-## Permissions
-Reasoning for needed permissions you can find under [this wiki page](https://docs.clearurls.xyz/latest/permissions/).

 ## Copyright
 We use some third-party scripts in our add-on.
 The authors and licenses are listed below.